ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 How to use this shader in my project?
 -------------------
-0. First, you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)
+**0. First, you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)** **0.
+First, you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)** **0.
+First, you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)** **0.
+First, you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)** **0.
+First, you must enable depth texture in URP's setting (search UniversalRP-HighQuality in your project)**
 1. then clone the shader to your project
 2. create a new material using that shader
 3. assign any texture to material's Texture slot